 For more information on Earned Sick Time Chicago or the Illinois Paid Leave Coalition, contact Melissa Josephs at mjosephs[at]womenemployed[dot]org or 312-782-3902 x234.

-- Full and part-time employees can earn up to five and nine sick days per year, based on employer size and accrued hourly for every 30 hours worked.
+- Full and part-time employees can earn up to 5 sick days per year, accrued hourly for every 40 hours worked.

 Tell us about a time when paid sick days made all the difference or when you needed them and didn’t have them.
 If you are an employer who offers paid sick days, tell us why.
 Speak Out »